Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - What they optimize for: consistent daily behavior, low NVH risk, predictable cold response, and full-vehicle integration.

-- What still matters: pads, fluid, airflow, bedding, and heat soak management.
+- What still matters: pads, fluid, airflow, bedding, and heat-soak management.

 Further reading: Brembo CCM overview · Porsche PCCB explained